 Rotator cuff surgeon, Dr. Getelman is able to utilize a dermal matrix allograft during an arthroscopic rotator cuff surgery, particularly for previously failed surgery to provide biomechanical strength to the repaired site, as well as to promote healing with a low risk of adverse reactions to the graft.

-For more resources on arthroscopic rotator cuff surgery with the use of a dermal matrix allograft, please contact the Thousand Oaks, Van Nuys and Los Angeles, California orthopedic office of Dr. Mark Getelman, rotator cuff surgeon.
+For more resources on arthroscopic rotator cuff surgery with the use of a dermal matrix allograft, please contact the Van Nuys, Westlake Village, Thousand Oaks, and Los Angeles, California orthopedic office of Dr. Mark Getelman, rotator cuff surgeon.